vtereshkov/umka-lang/doc/api.md

 ```
 UMKA_API char *umkaMakeStr(void *umka, const char *str);
 ```
 Creates an Umka string from a C string.
-Every string passed from the host C/C++ application to Umka should be created by calling this function.
+Every string passed from C/C++ to Umka should be created by calling this function.

 Parameters: